New images show Chinese-made armored vehicle with Russian soldiers in Ukraine

 Photo Credit: Telegram @busandall

-Why Moscow needs such vehicles for protecting its subway systems was questioned by Defense News, which noted that the “notion of an anti-terrorist armored vehicle for the metro operations [seemed] absurd.”
+Why Moscow Metro needed such vehicles for protecting its subway systems was questioned by Defense News, which noted that the “notion of an anti-terrorist armored vehicle for the metro operations [seemed] absurd.”

-The most likely answer as to why Moscow needs such an advanced armored vehicle for its subway system’s protection is that the weapon was acquired to help establish a new internal security force approved by the Russian government in 2023.
+The most likely answer as to why Moscow bought such an advanced armored vehicle for its subway system’s protection was that the weapon was acquired to help establish a new internal security force approved by the Russian government in 2023.

 Photo Credit: Telegram @busandall